Suicides and suicide attempts

 prevalence of reported suicidal thoughts in the past 12 months among 18- to 29-year-olds in 2024

 As a reminder, a sharp increase in suicidal behavior had been observed among 18- to 24-year-olds.
-The prevalence of suicidal thoughts in the past year thus rose from 3.3% to 7.2% between 2017 and 2021, and the prevalence of lifetime suicide attempts rose from 6.1% to 9.2% between 2017 and 2021, whereas it had remained stable between 2000 and 2017.
+The prevalence of suicidal thoughts within the past year thus rose from 3.3% to 7.2% between 2017 and 2021, and the prevalence of lifetime suicide attempts from 6.1% to 9.2% between 2017 and 2021, whereas it had remained stable between 2000 and 2017.
 In this age group, young women were particularly affected, with rates reaching 9.4% for suicidal thoughts and 12.8% for lifetime suicide attempts.

-Beyond the effects of age or gender, our research shows that in 2024, unemployed individuals and, more broadly, those in precarious situations—whether living alone or in single-parent households—are more likely to engage in suicidal behavior.
+Beyond the effects of age or gender, our research shows that in 2024, unemployed individuals and, more broadly, those in precarious situations—whether living alone or in single-parent families—are more likely to engage in suicidal behavior.

 Percentage of adults aged 18–79 who reported having suicidal thoughts in the past 12 months